TMJ Surgery in Thailand Your guide to cost, top dentists & hospitals

 Yes.
 Our partner maxillofacial surgeons operate at JCI-accredited hospitals with full anaesthesia monitoring, ICU backup, and dedicated post-operative care.
 They use the same arthroscopic systems, MRI diagnostic protocols, and surgical approaches as leading TMJ centres internationally.
 The safety infrastructure matches the complexity of the procedure.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Ensure MRI diagnosis is completed before any surgical plan is proposed — surgery without proper imaging is speculation.
+Ensure MRI diagnosis is completed before any surgical plan is proposed: surgery without proper imaging is speculation.
 Choose a surgeon who discusses conservative alternatives and explains why surgery is indicated for your specific pathology.
-Commit to post-surgical physiotherapy — this is not optional; it determines whether the surgical result holds.
+Commit to post-surgical physiotherapy.
+This is not optional; it determines whether the surgical result holds.

 When Is Revision Surgery Needed?